Can grandparents buy life insurance for their grandchildren?

 Gifting life insurance to a grandchild

-Rather than purchasing a new life insurance policy for a child, some grandparents may opt to give ownership of a whole life policy insuring themselves to a grandchild.
+Rather than purchasing a new life insurance policy for a child, some grandparents may opt to buy whole life insurance for themselves and name their grandchildren as both the beneficiary and policyholder on the policy.

-However, we recommend consulting a financial advisor, tax expert, or insurance agent before doing this because it could incur gift and estate taxes.
+However, we recommend consulting a financial advisor or tax expert, as well as an insurance agent before doing this because it could incur gift and estate taxes.

 Some important considerations when transferring ownership of life insurance include: